ahaywood/Web-Interactivity-and-Engagement/chapter-10/index.md

 ---
 layout: page
-title: Chapter 10&#58; Project Walkthroughs and Tutorials
+title: Project Walkthroughs and Tutorials
 ---

 ## Table of Contents